jfbu/etoc/README.md

 ### [dev HEAD]

+- fix jfbu/etoc#5 via a general deactivation of the minipage tagging sockets for the duration of the TOC contents.

 - fix jfbu/etoc#4 thanks to @u-fischer's advice at latex3/tagging-project#54.
 No more warnings at this stage!

 - use `\Etoc@tagleaders` to mark as artifacts the dots in fall-back TOC line styles, in imitation of upstream `\@dottedtocline`.